jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 * Different libraries implement them differently, or implement them the same but call them different things
 * It is common to hear/read the phrase "method X returns a future"
-* The Concurrent Ruby library uses the `Oblgation` mixin to define the "future" API
+* The Concurrent Ruby library uses the `Obligation` mixin to define the "future" API

 ## Slide 13: Simple Promise code sample